ahammel/ProbeGenerator/README.md

 with a genome file, or if the user is pretty sure that enough memory is available.
 Runnning with `--force` set is STRONGLY discouraged for ordinary use, however.

+## Output

+Probes are printed to $STDOUT in FASTA format.
+The contents of the headers of the probes depend on the type of statement used to specify the probes.

+If probes were specified using coordinate statements, the coordinate statement is printed in the header of each probe:

+    # 1:10-20/2:30-40 -->

+    > 1:10-20/2:30-40
+    AAAAAAAAAATTTTTTTTTT

+If probe statements are used, the header consists of the probe statement (expanded if necessary), the coordinates of the probe and the unique identifiers of the transcripts used in determining the location of the probe:

+    # FOO#exon[1] -10 -> BAR#exon[*] +10 -->

+    > FOO#exon[1] -10 -> BAR#exon[1] +10 1:100/2:200 N000001 N0000002
+    ACGTTACGTTGCGCGCGCGC
+    > FOO#exon[1] -10 -> BAR#exon[2] +10 1:100/2:250 N000001 N0000002
+    ACGTTACGTTATATATATAT
+    ... etc

 ## Performance